 To make sure you’re competing well for the attention of your prospective and previous customers, it’s important to stay on top of the most recent and up-and-coming field service trends.
 In some cases, these impact how you will provide field, home or local services to your customers, but generally, these deal with how your company connects you to those customers, when they first meet your brand and after service is completed.

-These field service trends are emerging in Q4 of this year, but you should expect them to be in full swing in the months ahead.
+These field service trends are emerging, but you should expect them to be in full swing in the months ahead.
 Here are some of those field service trends to look for:

 1. Google Local Service Ads

 One of the most familiar trends for field and home services is Google’s recent (and still evolving) addition to paid advertising: Local Service Ads.
 Unlike PPC campaigns, in which marketers can research and implement keywords that best align with user search queries, Local Service Ads currently rely on Google Reviews (along with other variables) for each business.

 Presumably (we say because, much like Google’s other platforms, the algorithm here isn’t completely apparent), the better your Google Review ranking, the more likely you are to show up before your competitors in the search engine.
 Get ahead of this field service trend by taking measures to improve your Google Reviews.

 2. Voice Search

 Voice search is affecting the way we understand SEO and PPC, and the changes are becoming more and more frequent as smart assistants, such as Alexa, Google Home and Siri, become more commonplace in homes.